horheynm/MonteCarloVisualizer_deploy/README.md

 ##  <a href="https://montecarlovisualizerpi.herokuapp.com/#/">Website Link</a>
 ### Deployed using Heroku

+## Repository notes
+### This repo is for deployment.
+Check out <a href="https://github.com/kazukageorge/MonteCarloVisualizer"  target="_blank">this repo</a> for detailed commits during development, detailing each step by step addition of components per commit

 ## How to run in your local computer
 1. Download this repo
 2. (Optional) Create a virtual environment and activate it.
 For Mac users follow here <https://sourabhbajaj.com/mac-setup/Python/virtualenv.html>